Stratosphere-Studios/777-300ER/README.md

 **СDU Сode**

 Thanks for reading!
-The соde to unlоck the flight instruments can be found in the "777 Readme Сode.txt" file in the X-Plane's Output folder once the aircraft is loaded.
+The соde to unlоck the flight instruments can be found in the "777 Readme Сode.txt" file in the X-Plane's Output folder once the aircraft is loaded. (...\X-Plane\Output\777 Readme Code.txt)

 **Q: How can I contribute to this aircraft?**